ddekany/jbosstools-freemarker/README.md

 ## Change log (version history)

-### 15.0.303

-Date of release: 2019-08-23

-- Updated embedded FreeMarker to 2.3.29
-- Released P2 repo on Bintray, added shell script and description to help the process
-- Created product on Eclipse Market place for this fork

-### 15.0304
+### 15.0.304

 Date of release: NOT-YET-RELEASED

-- Several built-ins and the `continue` directive was missing from the auto-completion proposals.
+- Several built-ins and the `continue` directive were missing from the auto-completion proposals.
 Also ensured that the unit test that detects this is part of the test suite.
 - Data-model (context) content assist almost never showed any Java methods.
 It was totally broken really.
 Now it shows them, except it deliberately filters out methods/properties defined in Object, and Bean property readers.
 (This is somewhat related to JBIDE-23705.)
 - Data-model (context) content assist now shows Bean properties before methods.
-(Template normally want to read Bean properties, and not call methods directly.)
+(Templates normally want to read Bean properties, and not call methods directly.)

+### 15.0.303

+Date of release: 2019-08-23

+- Updated embedded FreeMarker to 2.3.29
+- Created P2 repo on Bintray, added shell script and description to help the process
+- Created product on Eclipse Market place for this fork